M1sha08/Pomodoro-Timer/readme.md

 # Future Goals

-Add LocalStorage to save tasks
+Add LocalStorage to save tasks|
-Add feature to track pomodoro session types
+Add a feature to track Pomodoro session types|
-Add task editing feature
+Add a task editing feature